 Don’t wait until your invoice is a few days overdue to follow up.
 You can send payment reminders as soon as a day after the deadline.

 Don’t forget to include information like an outline of your late payment terms and the attached invoice.

 Escalate the issue if necessary

-In some cases, you might have to take legal action over non-payment.
-Some options include finding a lawyer to provide legal advice regarding demand letters or working with a collection agency.
-However, if you work with a collection service, note that you may have to pay them a portion of the money they retrieve.
+In some cases, you’ll have to take legal action over non-payment.
+Some options include getting a lawyer for legal advice or working with a collection agency.

 Frequently asked questions about invoice late fee wording